 I love to bring a bit of outdoors into the house at Christmas – we bag up some holly in the woods at least a month before Christmas day to ensure we have plenty to decorate the house and of course to make a wreath for the door, and for table decorations.

-Choosing gifts for gardeners:
+Choosing handmade gifts for gardeners:

 Gardeners are essentially practical people, so finding something useful is paramount.
 But useful that is also beautiful ticks two essential boxes.
 I don’t have a lot of time for the flimsy trug-filled gift sets for ‘gardeners’ that fill the shelves at this time of year.
 Many of them don’t contain anything I’d actually use.
 It’s a bit like the kids gardening sets with flower pots that don’t have any drainage holes!
+Buying handmade gifts for gardeners is a way to ensure you buy quality, lasting items that won’t speed their way to landfill.
+Gardeners tend to love lasting quality and handmade.
+It fits somehow with a love of plants and appreciating the natural world.

 Gardening tools, cloches, twine, gloves, plants, clothing all go down well.
 Or a gardening book to while away the winter evenings and provide inspiration for the year ahead.
 I’ve had some great gardening gifts over the years including a wheel barrow, a SpeedHoe (the best hoe I have ever used and I’ve now given several as presents!) bulbs… and a truck load of manure (well-rotted, of course!!)

-Save 10% on Grow your Own with Pippa
+Handmade gifts for gardeners #1: Grow your Own with Pippa

 Think you know someone who would love to discover the joys of growing your own veg?
 Someone who might need a little help along the way?
 The solution is simple: the unique ‘Grow Your Own with Pippa Greenwood’ system.
 You choose the vegetables you would like to grow from the range on offer (all tasty good-performing favourites of mine!)